Find Cheap Auto Insurance Quotes in Your Area

 Does car insurance follow the car or driver?

 Your collision and comprehensive insurance is always the primary insurance of your vehicle when it comes to damage, so it follows the car.
 If you let your friend borrow your car and they crash it, then you would file a collision insurance claim through your own insurer to repair the damage.
 If you don't have collision or comprehensive insurance on your policy, you will have to hope your friend didn't cause the accident.

-If the accident wasn't their fault, you can still file a claim against the other driver's property damage liability insurance to repair your car.
-If it was their fault, and you don't have collision insurance, either you or they will need to pay for the repairs out of pocket.
+If the accident wasn't their fault, you can file a claim against the other driver's property damage liability insurance to repair your car.
+On the other hand, if the accident was their fault or you don't have collision insurance, you'll need to pay for the repairs out of pocket.